chinmaymk/angular-charts/README.md

 ```

 ## How to contribite

-Make sure all tests are passing.
-Thats about it.
+1. Make sure all tests are passing.
+2. Update this README if you are doing any change to config object.

 **Note**: Please don't send any PRs until you see this.
 I'm refactoring angular-charts.